 From diet to exercise to monitoring your ovulation cycle, this guide will help you get your mind and body in the best possible shape for conception.

 (This article has been medically reviewed by embryologist and fertility expert, Navya Muralidhar.)

 Keeping a close eye on your ovulation cycle can increase your chances of conceiving.

-A menstrual diary and an ovulation calculator can help you to find out when ovulation will occur, especially if you don’t have regular periods.
+A menstrual diary or a tracking application and an ovulation calculator can help you to find out when ovulation will occur, especially if you don’t have regular periods.

-Generally, ovulation happens about eleven days after your period started - so that’s a good place to start.
+Generally, ovulation happens about eleven days after your period starts, so that’s a good place to start.

 Another indicator can be your body temperature, as it increases due to hormonal changes occurring during ovulation.